roman-milk/roman-milk.github.io/catching-mother-at-christmas.md

+===

- ****** Catching Mother at Christmas ****** bygeronimo_appleby© "Philip," she said seriously after lighting up.
+"Philip," she said seriously after lighting up.
 "We have to talk about what happened."
 Ignoring her son's wince, she continued.
 "If we don't get it out things will just fester.
 The awkwardness between us will grow and grow."
 Beverly drew heavily on the cigarette while Philip stared into the dancing flames.
 "I know it's embarrassing, Philip," she snapped, frustrated by her son's silence and refusal to acknowledge her.
 "But we have to clear the air."

  Philip sipped at the tea before turning to face his mother.
 Like her son a few moments earlier, Beverly experienced a swelling of emotion in her chest.
 She loved him dearly, felt for him acutely, knowing his excruciating shyness would be making this situation doubly difficult to deal with.